vikingeducation/prep_basics/test-yourself-answers.md

 #### Schema

-Schema is the structure or the organization of the your database.
+Schema is the structure or the organization of your database.
 It is determined as a result of data modeling.

 *Contributed by [Hassan Al-Lawati](https://github.com/hassan210977)*